Wiranto Arismunandar: Academic career

-After returning to Indonesia, Wiranto became a lecturer in the Bandung Institute of Technology (ITB).
-He held various positions in the institute, beginning from the Secretary of the Engineering Department from 1963 until 1965, chairman of the department from 1966 until 1968, Assistant Dean of the Electronic and Mechanical Engineering Department from 1968 until 1970, and Assistant Rector for Student Affairs from 1969 until 1977.
+After returning to Indonesia, Wiranto became a lecturer at the Bandung Institute of Technology (ITB).
+He held various positions in the institute, beginning as the Secretary of the Engineering Department from 1963 until 1965, chairman of the department from 1966 until 1968, Assistant Dean of the Electronic and Mechanical Engineering Department from 1968 until 1970, and Assistant Rector for Student Affairs from 1969 until 1977.
 Between his ascension from the secretary to the chairman of the engineering department, he attended a lecture on rocket propulsion at the University of Tokyo.
 He was promoted to professor of thermodynamics in the ITB in 1972.

 On 16 February 1978, Wiranto was installed as a member of the ITB rectory, a collective leadership consisting of four assistant rectors.
 The rectory replaced the office of ITB rector after its last officeholder, Iskandar Alisjahbana, was ousted by the education minister due to his support for the anti-government student movement at that time.
 Several months later, in May 1978, Wiranto became the Vice Chairman of the National Institute of Aeronautics and Space (LAPAN).

 After a year, the rectory was dissolved in May 1979 and Wiranto returned to his old office as vice rector.
-The Director General of Higher Educations—who was also a former ITB rector—Tisna Amidjaja, was appointed to hold the office in an acting capacity.
+The Director General of Higher Education—who was also a former ITB rector—Tisna Amidjaja, was appointed to hold the office in an acting capacity.
 Tisna then put Wiranto in charge of coordinating ITB activities whenever he was absent.
 After a definitive officeholder for the rectorate was elected, Wiranto pursued a full-time career as the vice chairman of LAPAN.

 Rector of ITB

-Wiranto was installed as the new rector of ITB on 12 December 1988, replacing Soekadji Ranuwihardjo who had served as rector for two terms.
-He was reelected for a second term and was installed on 8 January 1993.
+Wiranto was installed as the new rector of ITB on 12 December 1988, replacing Hariadi Paminto Soepangkat who had served as rector for two terms.
+He was re-elected for a second term and was installed on 8 January 1993.